windingwind/zotero-plugin-template/README.md

    > [!warning]
    > Be careful to set the addonID and addonRef to avoid conflict.

-   If you need to host your XPI packages outside of GitHub, moidify `updateURL` and add `xpiDownloadLink` in `zotero-plugin.config.ts`.
+   If you need to host your XPI packages outside of GitHub, modify `updateURL` and add `xpiDownloadLink` in `zotero-plugin.config.ts`.

 2. Copy the environment variable file.
 Modify the commands that starts your installation of the beta Zotero.